Biden to assail Trump on U.S. economy as campaign enters more intense phase

-Trump has seized upon the monthly reports as evidence that the recovery has been a dramatic one.
-But last month’s report showed some slowdown in employment growth, as the United States added 1.8 million jobs in July after a record-smashing June when the nation posted 4.8 million.
-The unemployment rate fell to 10.2%.
+For most voters, the economy remains a major issue.
+U.S. employment remains 11.5 million below its pre-pandemic level, and the jobless rate is 4.9 percentage points higher than it was in February.

-Economists have said the August report likely will show the labor market faltering further.
+The moderation in hiring could pressure the White House and Congress to restart stalled negotiations for another coronavirus relief package.

-Biden will deliver remarks from his home base of Wilmington, Delaware, after his busiest campaign week in months.
-Trump has no public events planned.
+Former Vice President Biden, who leads Trump in opinion polls, will deliver remarks from his home base of Wilmington, Delaware, after his busiest campaign week in months.

 While the Labor Day holiday typically marks the beginning of a more intense phase of the White House race, both Biden and Trump got a head start in the past week with a flurry of activity following their back-to-back party conventions.